fire/bunnymark/README.md

 # BunnyMark

+This is a fork of https://github.com/jotson/godot-bunnymark for Godot 3.0.

 This is the classic BunnyMark benchmark for Godot Engine.

 This is basically a port of the [Pixi.js version](http://www.goodboydigital.com/pixijs/bunnymark/).
 I'm new to Godot so send pull requests with performance improvements.